openstack-archive/networking-ovn/doc/source/install/migration.rst

     * Cleanup post-migration resources.

-    * Re-run deployment tool to update OVN on br-int.
+    * Re-run deployment tool to update OVN on br-int, this step ensures that the TripleO database is updated with the final integration bridge.

+    * Run an extra validation round to ensure the final state of the system is fully operational.

 Migration is complete !!!